hotosm/oam-api/README.md

 - `AWS_SECRET_ACCESS_KEY` - AWS secret access key for reading OIN buckets
 - `OIN_REGISTER_URL` - URL to register file containing location of imagery buckets
 - `DBURI` - MongoDB connection url
+- `CRON_TIME` - A valid cron string (default is every 5 minutes) for the worker schedule
 - `SECRET_TOKEN` - The token used for post requests to `/tms` endpoint
 - `NEW_RELIC_LICENSE_KEY` - Your New Relic API monitoring license key